gryalphk/magnetarr/README.md

 2. Bot sends magnet link to **qBittorrent**
 3. Torrent is optionally renamed
 4. Torrent category is set:
    * `radarr` for movies
    * `sonarr` for TV
-5. IMDb ID (if provided) is sent to Radarr or Sonarr
+5. TMDb ID & Name (if provided) is sent to Radarr or Sonarr